mageirakos/kobe-bryant-shot-selection/README.md

   - Can we visualize based on location if distance from the basket, court zone, shot type etc. makes a difference in shot accuracy?
   - Can we plot out Kobe's accuracy based on the different features in our dataset?

-## To be done
-  * Learn and use Recursive Feature Selection
-  * Improve the documentation
-  * Learn and use XGBoost and more about the methods used in the other kernels I mention above to improve my own models
-  * Try and create maybe new features or select them better to improve my results?